 When you help someone eat, it helps to let them know how you plan to help throughout the meal.
 If the person has trouble hearing or understanding, use gestures to help you communicate.
 Make sure that you position yourself so that you're in front of the person and able to make eye contact.
 Don't stand over the person.
 It could make them feel uncomfortable.

 Here are some other things to remember:

-- Be aware of the temperature of your loved one's food.
+- Be aware of the temperature of the food.
 Some people may not be able to sense temperature very well, so make sure the food is not too hot.

 - Use a napkin on the person's lap or under the chin.

 - Pay attention to the pace of the meal.
 Give the person time to chew and swallow each bite before offering the next bite.